MazdaDrifter/fjot-adventure/README.md

 # Fjot Adventures
 Text based adventure RPG with a whole bunch of [stuff](./docs).
-Rendered in beautiful ASCII and written in Python.
+Rendered in beautiful ASCII and written in Python and C++.

 ![fjot adventures picture](./fjotAdventures.png)

 ## It's state
-It is currently in a beta/pre-release state.
+It is currently in the indev (in development) stage.
 The goal is to include all of the things in the [docs/](./docs) into the game.

+## It's versions
+The versions of fjot adventure, why are there so many?

+Modded - where the modloader is stored, used for modded. npy/npyfound - C++ version, this one is just the python version, but more refined and can be installed without python3. py - The python edition.

 ## Contributors
 - owowoowo, developer/creator